Skip to main content

 What is a communicable disease?

 In medical terms, a communicable disease can be defined in a variety of ways.
-For instance, these diseases can be defined according to clinical syndrome, mode of transmission, vaccine preventable, or by major organism classification – viral, bacterial, fungal, and parasitic diseases.
+For instance, these diseases can be defined according to:

-While insurance policy wordings vary, a communicable diseases policy might use a definition such as; ‘Any disease which can be transmitted by means of any substance or agent from any organism to another organism’.
-It may include clauses defining the disease cause – ‘virus, bacterium, parasite or other organism or any variation thereof, whether deemed living or not’ – as well as covering method of transmission, and its potential impact on human health and welfare.
+Insurance policy wordings vary but a communicable diseases policy might use a definition like this.
+‘Any disease which can be transmitted by means of any substance or agent from any organism to another organism’.
+It may include clauses defining the disease cause – ‘virus, bacterium, parasite or other organism or any variation thereof, whether deemed living or not’.
+And it might cover method of transmission, and its potential impact on human health and welfare.
+Named disease policy clauses are more specific.
+For example, listing conditions such as food poisoning as well as specified human infectious or contagious diseases – from acute poliomyelitis to tuberculosis.

 Communicable disease liability risk in health and social care

-The lack of cover for communicable diseases in liability policies could leave health and social care organisations exposed to costly legal action in the event an individual takes legal action alleging negligence, errors, or omissions following infection.
+The lack of cover for communicable diseases in liability policies could leave health and social care organisations unprotected.
+They could be exposed to costly legal action in the event an individual alleges negligence, errors, or omissions following infection.
+Without effective cover, organisations would be forced to fund legal defence costs and any compensation awarded against them.
+This could potentially damage their financial health and ultimately, care provision.

 Brand new communicable disease cover for healthcare

 The good news for health and social care organisations is that a standalone communicable disease insurance policy is now available.
 It offers broad cover for outbreaks of infectious disease caused or made worse by negligence, errors, or omissions, and can include cover for COVID-19.
+Underwritten by Medical and Commercial International, this cover is now available to Marsh Commercial clients and offers broad protection.
+It includes cover for third parties like residents, patients and the public, as well as employees – covering legal costs and compensation.

 Find out more